What aspirations, wishes, outvie thine and ours O soul?

 What can be a more admirable aim for the most exalted human ambition than the wish and resolve to be perfect?

-(Though the carrying out of this resolve requires some mental purification, the most of it, I think, is of a physical nature.)
+(Though the carrying out of this resolve requires some mental purification, the most of it, I think, is of a physical nature—my theory of physiological development underlying all else.)

 Faint not, heart,